Exporting to Philippines

 The Philippines is looking to shift towards new suppliers of naval assets and equipment.
 The UK has a strong reputation in the country, and there opportunities for related UK businesses.

-The Philippines are seeking solutions to help patrol their vast territorial waters as effectively and efficiently as possible.
+The Philippines is seeking solutions to help patrol their vast territorial waters as effectively and efficiently as possible.
 The nation is looking to engage with UK businesses on reliable and appropriate technologies.